-These are a set of technical validation criteria that can either be passed or failed. eCTDs that fail to meet one or more of these criteria will be returned to the applicant for correction and resubmission of the same sequence number.
+This is a set of technical validation criteria that can either be passed or failed. eCTDs that fail to meet one or more of these criteria will be rejected and a resubmission of the same sequence number will be required.
 All Centralised Procedure (CP) eCTD submissions via the eSubmission Gateway / Web Client to the EMA are automatically run through a full technical eCTD validation and an automated 'success' or 'failure' acknowledgement is sent to the applicant/MAH. eCTD submissions for PSURs authorised via MRP/DCP/NP are checked using a 'tolerant' eCTD validation checking only the structure of the eCTD submission.
 This means that even if your submission has been successfully submitted via the eSubmission Gateway/Web Client, a technical validation issue can be found by an NCA at a later stage but will be coordinated by the EMA in that case.